minnojs/minno-quest/README.md

 }
 ```

-Now that we know how to create questions we can move on to create the sequence.
+Now that we know how to create questions, let's create the sequence.
 The main component of your questionnaire will always be the sequence.
-The sequence describes the course of your questionnaire; most of the time it is possible to create everything that you want just within the sequence.
-The sequence is simply an array of page objects that are activated one after the other.
-The following sequence holds two pages, the first has two questions, the second only one:
+The sequence describes the course of your questionnaire; most of the time it is possible to create everything that you want just within the sequence (i.e., define all the pages and all the questions when you define the sequence).
+The sequence is a javascript array of page objects that are activated one after the other.
+The following sequence includes two pages, the first has two questions, the second only one:

 ```js
 var sequence = [